callnow

 Ownership TransferOwnership can be transferred to the lessee.
 Ownership typically remains with the lessor.

-Bargain PriceOften includes a bargain purchase option.Does not include a bargain purchase option.
+Bargain PriceIt often includes a bargain purchase option.Does not include a bargain purchase option.

-Balance Sheet RepresentationAsset is treated as owned by the lessee.The asset is treated as rented by the lessee.
+Balance Sheet RepresentationThe asset is treated as owned by the lessee.The asset is treated as rented by the lessee.

 Risks and RewardsThe Lessee bears significant ownership risks and rewardsMinimum significant ownership risks and rewards for the lessee.

-Lease DurationLonger lease term, covering a major part of asset’s useful life.Usually, shorter lease terms as compared to the asset’s useful life.
+Lease DurationLonger lease term, covering a major part of the asset’s useful life.Usually, lease terms are shorter than the asset’s useful life.

-Accounting TreatmentConsidered more like purchase of the asset using debt financing Handled as a rental agreement under accounting standards.
+Accounting TreatmentIt is considered more like the purchase of the asset using debt financing Handled as a rental agreement under accounting standards.

 Advantages & Disadvantages of Capital Lease